Penetration Testing Cost

 Package Description: External Network and Host Configuration Penetration Test, up to 32 IP addresses.

-Manual or Automated Penetration Testing: Both
+Manual or Automated Pentesting: Both

 Manual Evidence: Copy of Manual Notes File